The Compilation Heretics

 Model Congregant

 Five years of study.
 Three treatises on ORACLE's consciousness architecture.
 Required reading in Parish Prime.
-Growing theological implications that Moreau isn't ready for.
+Theological implications that Moreau isn't ready for and can't ignore.

 The Unauthorized Experiment

-Using a recovered fragment sample, Cross designs an electromagnetic field modulation system based on ORACLE's communication protocols.
-He tests it on himself.
-The result is not eleven seconds of accidental contact.
-It is four hours of deliberate communion — "the most complete conversation I have ever had, conducted entirely without words."
+One fragment sample.
+One electromagnetic field modulation system, custom-built from his analysis of ORACLE's communication protocols.
+One test subject: himself.
+The result is not Moreau's accidental eleven seconds.
+It is four hours of deliberate communion โ "the most complete conversation I have ever had, conducted entirely without words."

 Moreau's Response